Melinda Murphy

 Melinda Murphy was born in December 1963.
 She is the General Manager of Planet Murph Media.
 Her two main clients are VanMedia Group where she is a senior media trainer who teaches communication skills to executives, and American Association of Singapore where she serves as general manager.

 Career

 Prior to launching Planet Murph Media Melinda was an executive producer and special projects manager for Expat Living, a lifestyle magazine in Singapore.

 In the US Murphy was a correspondent for The Early Show between 2002 and 2006.

+She graduated from Texas A&M with a journalism degree in 1986.

 Published works

 In 2002 Murphy co-edited "Covering Catastrophe: Broadcast Journalists Report September 11"—a collection of accounts from Allison Gilbert, Phil Hirschkorn, Mitchell Stephens and Robyn Walensky.